VirusPilot/stratux-pi4/README.md

 - info for experts: FLARM-NMEA = TCP:2000, GDL90 = UDP:4000 (for FLARM-NMEA, the EFB initiates the connection, for UDP, Stratux will send unicast to all connected DHCP clients)

 ## Limitations/Modifications/Issues
-- Pi Zero 2 W will soon be supported
 - these scripts also work on 32bit RasPiOS Lite Image
 - this setup is intended to create a Stratux system, don't use the Pi for any other important stuff as all of your data may be lost during Stratux operation
 - please note that the keyboard layout is set to DE and pc101 (if necessary please edit the /etc/default/keyboard file accordingly)